HTC, the Taiwan-based Giant has been struggling to gain footholds in the smartphone industry.

 DISPLAY AND BUILT:

 Samsung is known for its great Super AMOLED displays.
-The Active 2 has a 360×360 touch panel which is sharp, vibrant and has great viewing angles.
+The SAMSUNG Galaxy Watch Active 2 has a 360×360 touch panel that is sharp, vibrant and has great viewing angles.
 It is controlled by a feature called a touch bezel which is a digital embodiment of a mechanical dial.

 The watch is pretty light at 30 g and has the standard 20mm removable straps which you can swap according to your own liking and mood.